-Our Compensation Committee consists of Peter Lane, Mark Miller and Mark E. Jones.
+Our Compensation Committee consists of Peter Lane, Mark Miller and James Reid.
 Peter Lane is the chairman of our Compensation Committee.
-A majority of the members of this committee are non-employee directors, as defined by Rule 16b-3 promulgated under the Exchange Act, and meet the requirements for independence under the current Nasdaq Global Market listing standards.
-We intend to continue to avail ourselves of the "controlled company" exception under the Nasdaq rules, which exempts us from the requirement that we have a compensation committee composed entirely of independent directors.
+All of the members of the Compensation Committee meet the requirements for independence under the current Nasdaq Global Select Market listing standards and are non-employee directors, as defined by Rule 16b-3 promulgated under the Exchange Act.
 Our Compensation Committee is responsible for, among other things:

-- reviewing and approving, or recommending that our Board of Directors approve, the compensation of the executive officers employed by us; - reviewing and recommending to our Board of Directors the compensation of our directors; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our Board of Directors with respect to, incentive compensation and equity plans; and - · reviewing our overall compensation philosophy.
+- reviewing and approving, or recommending that our Board of Directors approve, the compensation of the executive officers employed by us; - reviewing and recommending to our Board of Directors the compensation of our directors; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our Board of Directors with respect to, incentive compensation and equity plans; and - reviewing our overall compensation philosophy.